qrzn23/min/wip/magick/content.md

 Let us emphasize the fact that the final product is in all cases a living thing.
 It has been the great stumbling block to modern research that the statements of alchemists cannot be explained away.
 From the Chemical standpoint it has seemed not *a priori* impossible that lead should be turned into gold.
 Our recent discovery of the periodicity of the elements has made it seem likely, at least in theory, that our apparently immutable elements should be modifications of a single one.^[See R. K. Duncan, “The New Knowledge”, for a popularisation of recent results.
 Aleister Crowley held this doctrine in his teens at a period when it was the grossest heresy.]

 Organic Chemistry, with its metatheses and syntheses dependent on the conceptions of molecules as geometrical structures has demonstrated a praxis which gives this theory body; and the properties of Radium have driven the Old Guard from the redoubt which flew the flag of the essential heterogeneity of the elements.
-The doctrines of Evolution have brought the alchemical and monistic theory of matter into line with our conception of life ; the collapse of the wall between the animal and vegetable kingdoms has shaken that which divided them from the mineral.
+The doctrines of Evolution have brought the alchemical and monistic theory of matter into line with our conception of life; the collapse of the wall between the animal and vegetable kingdoms has shaken that which divided them from the mineral.

 But even though the advanced chemist might admit the possibility of transmuting lead into gold, he could not conceive of that gold as other than metallic, of the same order of nature as the lead from which it had been made.
 That this gold should possess the power of multiplying itself, or of acting as a ferment upon other substances, seemed so absurd that he felt obliged to conclude that the alchemists who claimed these properties for their Gold must, after all, have been referring not to Chemistry, but to some spiritual operations whose sanctity demanded some such symbolic veil as the cryptographie use of the language of the laboratory.